Semiparametric fiducial inference for Cox models: Theory

-[1] There exists a constant $M$, so that $|X_i|<M$.
+[2] There exists a constant $M$, so that $|X_i|<M$.

-[2] Let $s^j(\beta,t)$ be the probability limit of $S^j(\beta,t)$.
+[3] Let $s^j(\beta,t)$ be the probability limit of $S^j(\beta,t)$.
 We assume that

-is positive, where $v(\beta_0,t):=\frac{s^2}{s^0}-e^2$ and $e:=s^1/s^0$.
+is positive, where $v(\beta,t):=\frac{s^2}{s^0}-e^2$ and $e:=s^1/s^0$.

-[3] We assume that
+[4] We assume that

-in probability, and $0< \int_0^\tau w(\beta_0,s) ds < \infty$.
+in probability, and $0< \int_0^\tau w(\beta^\circ,s) ds < \infty$.

-\yifan{Conditions [1]-[2] are typically assumed in the literature for maximum likelihood estimation of the Cox model \citep{andersen1982cox,fleming2013counting}.
-Condition [1] assumes the boundedness of covariates, while Condition [2] assumes that the variance is positive.
-By Theorem 8.4.1 of \cite{fleming2013counting}, Assumption~\ref{asm:tau} together with Conditions [1]-[2] ensure the regularity conditions given in \cite{andersen1982cox}.
-Condition [3] assumes that the left hand side of \eqref{eq:convegew} has a limit.
-While Bayesian analysis typically requires that the prior distribution is continuous at the true parameter value $\beta_0$ and assigns a positive probability at $\beta_0$ \citep{kim2003bayesian}, our Condition [3] plays an analogous role in the fiducial framework by guaranteeing the regularity of the fiducial Jacobian.
-In particular, Condition [3] ensures that the Jacobian is well-behaved in a neighborhood of $\beta_0$, thereby allowing the fiducial distribution to concentrate appropriately and enabling asymptotic validity of the proposed inference procedure. }
+Conditions [1]-[3] are typically assumed in the literature for maximum likelihood estimation of the Cox model \citep{andersen1982cox,fleming2013counting}. \yf{In particular, Condition [1] assumes that there is a non-zero probability that at least some subjects are still alive and uncensored at time $\tau$, which is common in both semiparametric and nonparametric survival analysis \citep{fleming2011counting}.} Condition [2] assumes the boundedness of covariates, while Condition [3] assumes that the variance is positive.
+By Theorem 8.4.1 of \cite{fleming2013counting}, Conditions [1]-[3] ensure the regularity conditions given in \cite{andersen1982cox,fleming2013counting}.

+Condition [4] assumes that the left hand side of \eqref{eq:convegew} has a limit.
+While Bayesian analysis typically requires that the prior distribution is continuous at the true parameter value $\beta^\circ$ and assigns a positive probability at $\beta^\circ$ \citep{kim2003bayesian}, our Condition [4] plays an analogous role in the fiducial framework. \yf{In particular, notice that the compensator of